 He lives each day to think how is he going to eat food that day, or maybe is he going to get a good night’s sleep under the bare sky?
 These children don’t even think vast enough to foresee the happiness money can bring them, so having them think that education is for their bright future is probably the wrong school of thought here.

-Education should be made mandatory as a self-development/discovery program.
+Education should be made free and mandatory as a self-development/discovery program.
 Children should be sent out to seek education to become better human beings, moreover to live a life better than that of animals.
 Once we have the right answers to ‘Why seek Education’ we will be looking at a better nation in the coming years.